Accounts

 Is Active

 Active accounts typically include companies that are currently doing business with you.
 Inactive accounts might be old customers or suppliers who no longer trade with you.
 Rather than delete the entire account and its history, it is often better to mark these companies as inactive.
-Use the dropdown box to select Yes (active, default), or No (inactive).
+Select the checkbox to mark active, or leave it empty for inactive.

 Location